Cathy1989/Cathy1989.github.io/_posts/2022-11-16-project3-blog-post.md

 # Submission about my project 3

-## Explain what you did in the project
+## Explain what you did in the project.

 To predict the number of shares, we choose the dataset most relavant to it, and also, we consider just using data from a single data_channel.
 In adiition, we produce some basic analysis before we fitting the model.
 The purpose is to inspect the trends between different variables